prefapp/firestarter-workflows/firestarter/workflows/build_images/README.md

             secrets: |
               github_token="${{ github.token }}"
   ```
-  > Note that in the example it checkouts twice the repo to use the configuration file updated with HEAD.
+  > Note that in the example the checkout action runs twice, one to clone the repo in the `from_point`, and another to geht the configuration file from the HEAD.
 4. Create a configuration file (e.g. `.dagger/firestarter_build_images.yaml`)
+5. Manually launch de workflow